Smoss189/DataViz/FinalProjectSarahMoss.md

 ## User Research

+Target Audience:

-Target Audience: My target audience for this project is fellow students/working professionals who worry about maintaining contact with distance parents while struggling to maintain busy work and school schedules.
-The goal is to figure out how to plan for and schedule lengthy long-distance phone calls.
+My target audience for this project is fellow students/working professionals who worry about maintaining contact with long  distance parents while they balance busy work and school schedules.
+The goal of the research is to discover if there is a way to plan for and schedule lengthy long-distance phone calls without added stress.

-Approach to identifying individuals in a survey: As the survey is applicable to both students and working professionals, I identified people in both categories as well as someone who was both.
+Approach to identifying individuals in a survey:

+As the survey is applicable to both students and working professionals, I identified people in both categories as well as someone who was both.

+Method:

+The interview will last no longer than 10 minutes.
+Interviewees will be given a printed copy of the graphs, moodboard and layout and be asked to take a look at them without much input from myself.
+My goal is to get an idea of what is clear and unclear about the data represented and get their opinion on how the data will be read without knowing all of the backstory.
+Comments will be recorded directly on the print outs as the subject sees fit.
+Afterwards, I will review their comments and ask followup clarifying questions as noted below.

 Script:

-Begin: “I have a printed version of the draft for my final project.
+"I am working on a data visualization project for one of my courses at Heinz College.
+I would like your input on what I have put together.
+Here is a printed version of the draft.
 It begins with my sample graphs followed by a mood board and then a wireframe of the sample website layout.
-Imagine you came across an article including these graphs on your google homepage and you clicked on it because it interested you.
+Imagine you came across an article including these graphs on your google homepage and you clicked on it because the topic interested you.
 As you go through the graphs, please put a plus sign next to things you think work well, a minus sign next to things that don’t or you find confusing and a question mark next to something you’d like to find out more information about.”

 Ask follow-up questions as necessary, and respond to any questions with further discussion.
 After they have looked through the graphics, ask the below follow up questions: